agilepro/software-craftsmanship/docs/Protocols/servlet-url-parsing.md

 *   ccc/ddd/eee.ext can be interpreted by the servlet.
 Imagine that ccc is the country code, ddd is the airport code, and eee.ext is a particular type of information about that airport.
 *   The query parameters can also be interpreted by the servlet.

 The value that is needed is “ccc/ddd/eee.ext?f=1&g=2” since this is the data that must be used to drive the REST response.
-Ideally the rest should be eliminated, however the presence of ‘bbb’ is not a problem since the servlet might be programmed to know this value and it does not change from installation to installation.
+Ideally the rest should be eliminated, however the presence of 'bbb' is not a problem since the servlet might be programmed to know this value and it does not change from installation to installation.
 In general the solution is to get this data in two strings  “ccc/ddd/eee.ext” and “f=1&g=2” since those are in any case already parsed into separate pieces.

 ## Analysis